AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Built-in-Features/Manager-Generation.md

 ## Generation Behavior

-During generation, the module will be identified based on the directory structure where the entity is located.
-Before generation, it's best to add the corresponding module first.
+During generation, the module is identified based on the directory structure of the entity.
+Before generation, it is recommended to add the corresponding module first.

-Manager needs to use Dto, so when generating Manager, the required DTOs will be generated first.
+Manager requires DTOs, so when generating Manager, the required DTOs will be generated first.

 ### ManagerBase